 Forgiveness opens my clenched hands.
 It frees my heart in a way that nothing else can.
 Then, my heart can open to the love of others who can really love me.

-So, how does an abused woman do this impossible thing?
+So, how does an abuse survivor do this impossible thing?

-No one can forgive horrible abuse in her own power.
+We cannot forgive horrible abuse in our own power.
 This really IS an impossible thing.
 Thank goodness, we have a God who is the God of the impossible.
 Luke 1:37 says:

 For nothing is impossible with God.